Loading…

 Planning tip

-When to go, October to March.
+Best Time to Visit, October to March.

 Getting there, About 12 km from Mardan city.